the-turing-way/the-turing-way/book/website/afterword/glossary.md

 Bug tracking system for GitHub.
 Collaborators can use issues to report bugs, request features, or set milestones for projects.
 Issues are tracked, reported, and closed by collaborators during the development process.
 They’re a great way of communicating with your team and reporting progress.

+### Issue tracking

+The process of tracking current issues on the project, such as bug fixing, rolling out new features or community engagement plans.

 ## **J**

 ---